Seasick-Turtle/100-Days-of-Code/README.md

 * Implemented 2 SVG animations in FCC tribute page
 * Spent time learning how to use GIMP 2.10 and started making images for the tribute page
 * Saw that issue I was working on for coding challenge 13 has been taken care of before I could submit a pull request, so I'll keep looking for other useful contributions I can make

+### Pausing Progress due to illness

+* Did manage to learn a little more about SVGs and animating them before being unable to continue
+* Will resume progress tomorrow

+### Day 3: